VNX Exchange Trading Down 9.3% This Week (VNXLU)

 VNX Exchange Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as VNX Exchange directly using U.S. dollars.
-Investors seeking to acquire VNX Exchange should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy VNX Exchange using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as VNX Exchange directly using U.S. dollars.
+Investors seeking to trade VNX Exchange should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase VNX Exchange using one of the exchanges listed above.

 Receive News & Updates for VNX Exchange Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VNX Exchange and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.